franpanteli/Python-TensorFlow-Library/README.md

 ## Machine Learning with Python Certification Description

-This repository is for the first half of my notes on the content for the "Machine Learning with Python" certification course by freeCodeCamp.
-This is a library of 32 PDF files covering the fundamental aspects of using TensorFlow in Python.
-This library of my notes covers essential topics on machine learning, neural networks, natural language processing, and reinforcement learning using this (the TensorFlow) framework and is intended for use as a reference resource.
-Each PDF corresponds to a specific video lecture in the TensorFlow section of the course, offering detailed insights and explanations.
+This repository contains a libary of my notes on the first half of the content on the "Machine Learning with Python" certification course by freeCodeCamp, which I created as part of self-studying in Python and am sharing here for use as a reference resource.
+The first half of the content for this course covers TensorFlow with Python.
+This is an extensive library of my notes on this section of the course, covering the fundamental aspects of TensorFlow with Python.
+This covers essential topics on machine learning, neural networks, natural language processing, and reinforcement learning using this (theTensorFlow) framework.
+This consists of 32 PDFs below, each corresponding to a specific video lecture in this section of the course.

 ### Course Overview
 - **Course URL:** [Machine Learning with Python Certification](https://www.freecodecamp.org/learn/machine-learning-with-python/#tensorflow)